Alishrf/sharif_dvm_othelloAI_KNTU/README.md

 for the final semester project of "Fundamentals of Programming" by Dr. Behrooz Nasihatkon

 It is a great experience creating an AI to win the othello game at age 19.
+Hi I am ali and I want to say "WE ARE THE BEST".